chrismaille/buzio/docs/source/index.rst

 	$ Select: (S)ave and Exit, S(A)ve, (C)ancel?

-You can also "ask" a question and use a method to validate the answer:
+You can also "ask" a question and, optionally, use a method to validate the answer:

 .. code-block:: python